Announcing the Create Lunar Infrastructure in Moonwards Baby! Contest

 Submit your proposal to the Moonwards team for initial review.
 We will consult with people as we assemble a panel that will mentor those working on accepted proposals.
 Together with them, we’ll choose which proposals advance, and give initial guidance to the people on those teams.

-Proposal submission should be done by mid-May in order to take advantage of mentoring during the design phase over the summer.
-Proposals will be accepted or rejected by the beginning of June.
+Proposal submission should be done in May in order to take advantage of mentoring during the design phase over the summer.
+Proposals will be accepted or rejected in the beginning of June.
 Late entrants may also be given a space depending on circumstances.

 To submit a proposal, email it to the address below.